sonatype-nexus-community/nexus-repository-apk/README.md

 The application will now be available from your browser at http://localhost:8081

-## Using APK With Nexus Repository Manager 3
+## Using apk With Nexus Repository Manager 3

 [We have detailed instructions on how to get started here!](docs/APK_USER_DOCUMENTATION.md)